Jschnizer/Senior-Design/code/User Documentation.md

-*Note that this application is currently in development, and the steps to run the application and use the application may change frequently as the app is in development.
+**Note that this application is currently in development, and the steps to run the application and use the application may change frequently as the app is in development.
+These docs will continue to be updated as the application is developed*

 # Steps before launch
-1. Install react and all dependencies
+1. Install all dependencies
+    1. First, install [Node.js](https://nodejs.org/en/download) if necessary
+    2. Then run *npm install express*, *npm install react*, and *npm i*
-2. Obtain the .env file and add this to the code path
+3. Obtain the .env file from one of the developers and add this inside the [server](/code/server) folder
-3. Have a spotify associated email address added to the spotify developer console by an admin
+4. Have a Spotify associated email address added to the Spotify developer console by an admin

 # Steps to run the code
 *Note: This assumes you have all required packages and dependencies installed.
 You will need to download node.js, install express, and run npm i in both the code and code/client folders to run the code*